CMSC100/project-celestino-marin-quinones-yncierto/README.md

 ## Program Description

-This program simulates a system for clearance approval in the Institute of Computer Science where one can open an application and submit a github link to make it easier for the approver to review the repository and decide whether to approve or reject the application. ```WHAT IS THIS This program uses Flutter with Dart as its tech stack and utilizes the features of Firebase for their implementations; Cloud Firestore for the database, and Firebase Authentication for authentication.
-EDIT I2```
-The program was split into two main components: Frontend for the UI elements, and the Backend for communicating with the remote database and authentication in MongoDB.
+This program simulates a system for clearance approval in the Institute of Computer Science where one can open an application and submit a github link to make it easier for the approver to review the repository and decide whether to approve or reject the application.
+This program uses JavaScript with React JS and Node Js as its tech stack and utilizes the features of MongoDB for the database and authentication The program was split into two main components: Frontend for the UI elements, and the Backend for communicating with the remote database and authentication in MongoDB.
 The program is only suitable for the Android environment.